blynkkk/docs/mobile-applications/overview.md

 At the top right corner, there's a hamburger icon that will open the right sidebar menu when you tap on it.
 Depending on the active tab on the [Main screen](./overview.md#main-screen) it offers to add new Device, create new Automation, new Group, etc.

-This menu also offers the verious sorting and stacking options for the devices and device groups list.
+This menu also offers the various sorting and stacking options for the devices and device groups list.